Go Back

 • Cover the bowl with plastic wrap and let it rise on the counter for 2 hours or until it doubles in size.
 The dough can also be refrigerated and rise overnight.

-• After 2 hours, dust your work surface with flour and knead the dough.
+• Dust your work surface with flour and knead the dough.
 Form it into a round ball and let it rest for 5 minutes before rolling it out.
 This resting time will prevent its tendency to bounce back while rolling it out.

 Form rolls